CharlieBrown-v1/O3F/README.md

-## Object-Oriented Option Framework for Robotics Manipulation in Clutter
+# Object-Oriented Option Framework for Robotics Manipulation in Clutter

+The Official Code for ["Object-Oriented Option Framework for Robotics Manipulation in Clutter"]

+## Code Structure
+O3F

+    |- gym: modified gym based on our needs

+    |- models: directory for saving by-product models

+    |- stable_baselines3: modified stable-baselines3 (sb3) based on our needs

+    |- train_oe.py: code for Option Executor (OE) training

+    |- train_op.py: code for Option Planner (OP) training

 ## Setup
 1. Please finish the following steps to install conda environment and related python packages